codebuzzard/codebuzzard/README.md

  😄 Pronouns: Deez Nuts<br/>
  ⚡ Fun fact: I boned Mrs. Robinson<br/>
  <br/>
- I'm smaller than your average vultures and I prefer to hunt, attack, and eat my prey while their projects are somewhat alive, though I will also partake in completely dead projects from time to time.<br/>
+ I'm smaller than your average vulture and I prefer to hunt, attack, and eat my prey while their projects are somewhat alive, though I will also partake in completely dead projects from time to time.<br/>